ASIA MARKETS: Chinese Stocks Fall, Other Asian Markets Mostly Quiet

 "Any hiccups to the implementation of Trump's tax reforms...will mean the Grinch will be visiting us this Christmas," he said.

-In Australia, the S&P/ASX 200 was recently off session lows to trade down 0.1%.
-A roughly 0.5% decline in the country's major banks more than offset the gains in commodity stocks, which got a boost from the U.S. dollar having its worst session in eight months on Wednesday.
+In Australia, the S&P/ASX 200 was essentially flat ahead of the close as higher commodity stocks helped cushion weakness in banking stocks.
+The former got a boost from the U.S. dollar's worst session in eight months on Wednesday, which lifted commodities prices.

-Elsewhere, New Zealand's stock index was struggling to move back into positive territory as morning gains were lost midday, while Korea's Kospi was largely flat.
-Tourist-related stocks like Lotte Tour (032350.SE) and Amorepacific (090430.SE) erased this week's declines as investors continued to assess the impact of fresh sanctions against North Korea.
+Korea's Kospi was little changed even as tourist-related stocks like Lotte Tour and Amorepacific erased this week's declines.
+Investors there continue to assess the impact of fresh sanctions against North Korea.

-The Japanese stock market was closed Thursday for a holiday.
-When trading resumes Friday, it is unlikely to be quiet unless the yen reverses its overnight gains.
-It hit a two-month high against the dollar and is around Yen111.20.
-A stronger yen often weighs on Japanese stocks.
+The Japanese stock market closed Thursday for Thanksgiving, as will U.S. markets.

+If the yen holds on to its overnight gains, Tokyo stocks are likely to slip when trading resumes Friday, as a stronger yen hurts Japan's export-oriented companies.
+The yen hit a two-month high against the dollar , which was recently around Yen111.35, versus Yen112.20 when Japan equities trading ended Wednesday.

 (END) Dow Jones Newswires